Starting High School

 The work in high school builds on what you learned in middle school, giving you a more advanced knowledge of many academic subjects.
 So you may find you have more work to do or that it's a bit more challenging.
 But these challenges can make you feel less bored with the usual routine — it feels great when you've mastered something really tough.
 Maybe you'll find a new appreciation for biology or discover a passion for literature.

 If you ever find your work too overwhelming, teachers and tutors are available for extra help.
-While you have more independence as a high school student than you might have had in middle school, there are still many resources to fall back on if you feel the work is too much.
+While you have more independence as a high school student than you might have had in middle school, there are still many resources to fall back on if you feel the work is too much or if there's something you don't understand.

 High school also has more extracurriculars than middle school did, such as clubs, music and theater groups, student government, and sports teams.
 This is a fantastic time to explore your interests and try new things.
 Who said school has to be all work and no play?